OpenXiangShan/XiangShan-doc/docs/tools/troubleshoot.md

 * Try Minimal XiangShan first.
 XiangShan's default config will take quite long time and huge memory space to build.
 We suggest you try Minimal XiangShan (`make emu CONFIG=MinimalConfig`) first to make sure the environment is set up correctly. (https://github.com/OpenXiangShan/XiangShan/issues/852)

 * Commands for generating behavior simulation verilog and synthesizable synthesizable are different.
-Run `make verilg` to generate synthesizable verilog.
+Run `make verilog` to generate synthesizable verilog.
 Run `make emu` for behavior simulation (https://github.com/OpenXiangShan/XiangShan/issues/933)

 By the way, https://github.com/OpenXiangShan/xs-env provides scripts for installing XiangShan dependencies and a detailed document (Chinese only, En WIP) about how to set up XiangShan develop environment.